-Clinical decision support (real-time information) REPORTED BY NURSE MANAGERS The study found that a lack of real-time patient health information at the bedside is the biggest barrier to achieving optimal patient care in hospitals globally.
+Nurse-to-nurse communication REPORTED BY NURSE MANAGERS The study found that a lack of real-time patient health information at the bedside is the biggest barrier to achieving optimal patient care in hospitals globally.
 Nurses armed with the most up-to-date information about patients can spend more time at the patient's bedside, better prioritize alarms and optimize workflows with improved communication among colleagues.
-According to the study, 67% of nurse managers credit clinical mobility with improving staff communication and collaboration as well as the quality of patient care.
-Globally, 64% of IT executives identify nurse to physician communications as a top area needing improvement.
-Additionally, 60% conceded communication through the health system network to doctors needs improvement in hospitals.
+According to the study, 78% of nurse managers credit clinical mobility with improving staff communication and collaboration as well as the quality of patient care.
+In the United Kingdom, 57% of IT executives identify nurse to physician communications as a top area needing improvement.
+Additionally, 71% conceded communication through the health system network to doctors needs improvement in hospitals.
 This data suggests that when implementing clinical mobility, IT leaders need to invest in the proper infrastructure, such as nurse call systems, VoIP and wireless local area networks (WLANs) for seamless communication.
-CLINICAL MOBILITY ENHANCES COMMUNICATION 67% Improved staff communication and collaboration

-50% Increased patient care focus and attentiveness (less non-critical interruptions)
+CLINICAL MOBILITY ENHANCES COMMUNICATION 78% Improved staff communication and collaboration 51% Increased patient care focus and attentiveness (less non-critical interruptions)

-44% Increased medical workflow accuracy and precision
+29% Increased medical workflow accuracy and precision

-42% Improved information availability and point-ofcare decision making REPORTED BY NURSE MANAGERS 3 MPH, Andrew D. Auerbach MD.
+38% Improved information availability and point-ofcare decision making REPORTED BY NURSE MANAGERS &lt;sup>3MPH, Andrew D. Auerbach MD.
 "Readmissions in a National Cohort of General Medicine Patients."
 JAMA Internal Medicine, American Medical Association, 1 Apr.
-2016, jamanetwork.com/journals/jamainternalmedicine/fullarticle/2498846.
-CLINICAL MOBILITY IS VITAL BUT MUST OVERCOME IMPLEMENTATION OBSTACLES NURSE MANAGERS AND IT EXECUTIVES RANK BARRIERS Lack of budget to maintain, Data security concerns service and update devices Patient privacy concerns Lack of adequate IT health Lack of adequate IT health MANAGERS EXECUTIVES Hesitancy of clinicians/nurses Data security concerns Inadequate communication Lack of up-front IT investment MODERNIZING THE HEALTHCARE INFRASTRUCTURE More and more, systems inside and outside the hospital are becoming connected and transforming the healthcare delivery system, creating high-efficiency workflows that minimize errors and reduce costs.
+2016, jamanetwork.com/journals/jamainternalmedicine/fullarticle/2498846 CLINICAL MOBILITY IS VITAL BUT MUST OVERCOME IMPLEMENTATION OBSTACLES NURSE MANAGERS AND IT EXECUTIVES RANK BARRIERS

+MODERNIZING THE HEALTHCARE INFRASTRUCTURE More and more, systems inside and outside the hospital are becoming connected and transforming the healthcare delivery system, creating high-efficiency workflows that minimize errors and reduce costs.
 What does it take to reap these benefits and who is ultimately responsible for making the changes?
 Worldwide, healthcare facilities are starting to implement parts of these systems and are effectively leveraging best practices from the Healthcare Information and Management Systems Society (HIMSS) and GS1, the global business standards organization, throughout this transition.
 There is still a long way to go and IT departments will likely take on most of these tasks as their positions transition from supporting role to leading decision maker.
-HEALTHCARE IT LEADS THE TRANSFORMATION The role of the IT department is clearly evolving.
+HEALTHCARE IT LEADS THE TRANSFORMATION

+The role of the IT department is clearly evolving.
 Currently, hospitals' clinical mobility policies are primarily created by hospital administration, followed by IT management.
 In the future, respondents expect that dynamic to shift with IT executives taking a stronger leadership position in developing the actual policy rather than just in implementing the solution.
 In some ways, the use of technology in the hospital setting is something that can bring IT and nurse managers together.
 For example, both nurse managers and IT executives see patient privacy concerns as well as a lack of adequate IT and health information systems as obstacles to attaining organizational approval to implement clinical mobility.
 As part of the increased level of collaboration in clinical mobility implementation, IT is involving key players from all departments and might be surprised to find an ally in the nursing staff.
 Mobile devices, whether supplied by the hospital or those brought in by workers, require policies to ensure compatibility, security and proper uses.
-Today, only 65% of hospitals have a mobile device policy, with 53% defining specific data requirement and implementing authentication/authorization.
-By 2020, 42% of hospitals will add asset management/maintenance, mobile device management (MDM), data encryption and remote device wiping.
+Today, only 65% of hospitals worldwide have a mobile device policy, with 53% defining specific data requirement and implementing authentication/authorization.
+By 2020, 46% of hospitals in the UK will add asset management/maintenance, mobile device management (MDM), data encryption and remote device wiping.